 Immedion's managed IT service line will give your company the support it needs for everything from application hosting to a virtual CIO.
 We structure our services to give you as much or as little support as you need and we pride ourselves in being able to seamlessly integrate with your IT team.

 A Local Provider

 As a local provider, we offer enterprise-level solutions of a national provider with superior customer service, including 24/7/365 support.

-We have nine locations that are ideally situated to serve our customers.
+We have eight locations that are ideally situated to serve our customers.
 You can find us in: